catalinandreipreda/catalinandreipreda/README.md

 I enjoy learning new stuff and understanding how things work, but for me it's about people not computers - I'm happiest when my code generates real value for users.
 I'm passionate about beautiful UI and accessible UX: I started volunteering in various graphic design roles then I got my first job as a Frontend Developer and now I'm working Fullstack with technologies like Next.js, Node or ASP .NET CORE

+Other interests include game development, computer graphics and AI

 - 📫 Get in touch on [LinkedIn](https://www.linkedin.com/in/catalinandreipreda/)